kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/On Documenting polkadot-sdk.md

 ## Retrospective
 ### The Bad

-I would start by acknowledging that that explaining `polkadot[/-sdk]` is hard.
+I would start by acknowledging that explaining `polkadot[/-sdk]` is hard.

 1. First, there is a lot of Web3 background knowledge that needs to be explained, or assumed.
 More troublesome, Polkadot itself is a unique Web3 system, and has lots of novel concepts: Origins, Extrinsic, Runtime, Runtime API, Forkless Runtime upgrades and its implications, Host Functions, Metadata, Dispatch, Core (Polkadot Core), Parachain.
 I am not even opening the jar of all XCM related concepts here.
 2. Rust is a difficult language, and the intricate way we decided to use it does not help.